Pre-Med, Pre-Vet, Pre-Dental Programs

 - New England School of Optometry

 - New York Medical College

 - Palmer College of Chiropractic

 - University of New England College of Medicine

 - West Virginia School of Medicine

 I want to go to medical school.
 What should I major in?

-That said, medical schools do typically require that applicants have completed several courses in chemistry, biology and math.
-Merrimack College students majoring in biology or biochemistry take all or most required and recommended courses; these majors are therefore popular with pre-med students.
+Medical schools do, however, typically require that applicants have completed several courses in chemistry, biology and math.
+Merrimack College students majoring in biology or biochemistry take all or most required and recommended courses and, therefore, are popular majors with pre-med students.

 What is Merrimack’s success rate for students applying to medical school?